 SUBJECT:

-Please send the following information for each bank account balance as of December 31, 2020 to Accounting by Friday, January 22, 2021.
+Please send the following information for each bank account balance as of June 30, 2021 to Accounting by Thursday, July 22, 2021.
 If you have multiple bank accounts, please list each account separately.
+If your account has been closed, please write “Closed” in space below.

 School Name